getlackey/cms/docs/coding-conventions.md

         opt3: 'my_option'
     }

 There are additional methods.
 For instance to convert my_option to "My option".
-Please check module [lackey-options-parser](https://www.npmjs.com/package/lackey-options-parser).
+Please check the module [lackey-options-parser](https://www.npmjs.com/package/lackey-options-parser).

 ## Models
 Model names are always sigular and lowercase.